-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-You pay a group selected copay for each Medicare- covered physical therapy, occupational therapy, and speech language therapy visit.
-Outpatient substance abuse services Treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
-You pay a group selected copay for each Medicare- covered individual or group substance abuse treatment visit.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-You pay a group selected copay for each Medicare- covered ambulatory surgical center visit.
-You pay a group selected copay for each Medicare- covered outpatient hospital facility visit.
-Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
-You pay a group selected copay for each Medicare- covered partial hospitalization program service.
+What you must pay when Services that are covered for you you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational You pay a group selected therapy, and speech language therapy. copay for each Medicarecovered physical therapy, Outpatient rehabilitation services are provided in various occupational therapy, and outpatient settings, such as hospital outpatient departments, speech language therapy independent therapist offices, and Comprehensive Outpatient visit.
+Rehabilitation Facilities (CORFs).
+Outpatient substance abuse services You pay a group selected copay for each Medicare-Treatment services that are provided in the outpatient covered individual or department of a hospital to patients who, for example, have been group substance abuse discharged from an inpatient stay for the treatment of drug treatment visit. substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
+Outpatient surgery, including services provided at hospital You pay a group selected outpatient facilities and ambulatory surgical centers copay for each Medicarecovered ambulatory Note: If you are having surgery in a hospital facility, you should surgical center visit. check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you You pay a group selected copay for each Medicareas an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in covered outpatient hospital the hospital overnight, you might still be considered an facility visit. "outpatient."